 Red Robin Tomato

 This plant only reaches 18 inches high, which makes this an absolutely exquisite addition to your micro garden.
-Its one-inch fruits are also surprisingly sweet despite its adorable size.
+Its one-inch fruits are also surprisingly sweet despite their adorable size.
 This is a versatile variety since you can grow this in containers, on the ground, or hanging baskets.
 You do not need to stake or prune them either.

 All you have to do is plant them six weeks before your last frost date, and then you can already transplant them outdoors come mid to late spring.

 What type plants are suitable for micro gardening?
 The plants above, as listed, are your best bets when it comes to indoor survival and adaptation.
 Also, they will provide the best harvest once they mature.
 You can conduct further research on the matter as other plants do not require the outdoors to survive.
 Get those green thumbs working and have a bountiful harvest.
+Find out more about gardening.